scadra/mp2/README.md

-# Agora Front
+# Marketplace Front

-Frontend (static web files) for the new Marketplace v2.
+Frontend (static web files) for Marketplace v2.
 Built with VueJS, Typescript, Gridsome, Bulma.

 > This application requires **marketplace-back** as a runtime backend.